Andes Pacifico Enduro: Day 1 & 2 - Pinkbike

 Gustavo Ortiz, one of Chile's top enduro racers is currently 6th.

-Casey Brown made the trip here last minute after digging herself out from a few meter of snow in British Columbia.
+Casey Brown made the trip here last minute after digging herself out from a few meters of snow in British Columbia.

 Abby Strigel up to her knees crossing the river that closed out day one.